 A Note About the Practice of Homeopathy and the Range of Professional Homeopaths

 Homeopathy is a comprehensive system of medicine, different from conventional medicine, which has been practiced around the world for more than 200 years.
 This document outlines Standards for the education of professional homeopaths and competencies for professional practice of homeopathy in the US and Canada.
 It must be noted that the ranks of professional homeopaths include individuals with a wide range of other professional/healthcare backgrounds and associated scopes of practice that may impact their practice of homeopathy, including: physicians and naturopaths who are licensed to practice medicine; nurse practitioners, physician assistants; nurses; psychologists; certified classical homeopaths and others.
 Professional homeopaths that are licensed to practice conventional medicine under their legally defined scope of practice, may diagnose illness and treat disease using homeopathy.
 However, nothing in this document should be interpreted to imply that non-licensed, professional homeopaths are engaged in the practice of conventional medicine.

-Purpose of this ocument
+Purpose and objectives of this document

 Since the 1970’s there has been a resurgence of the use of homeopathy due to increased awareness by consumers and other health care professions.
 This document presents the consensus of stakeholders within the profession the standards and competencies by which the public, other healthcare professions and other professional organizations can judge the standing of homeopathy as a profession.
 The ways in which this document may be used include: